rstrijdom/rstrijdom/README.md

 ## Introduction

-I am an experienced educator with a passion for tech and using it to make our lives better.
+As an experienced coach and teacher with strong Agile Project management and IT skills, I am passionate about technology and using it to improve our lives.
+I am adept at thinking creatively and improvising solutions, with a genuine passion for people development, always eager to learn and help others achieve their potential.

 ## Objective